gitsccit/web-skeleton/README.md

       'dependent' => true
   ]);
   ```

+### Table Filter
+Set `filter` and `key` in query params to filter table.
+E.g.
+* `/pages?filter=Pages.title&key=skeleton` will return page entries where the title contains 'skeleton'.
+* `/pages?filter=Tags.name&key=plugins` will return page entries where the tag name contains 'plugins'.

 ### Templates
 When using one of the Crud component methods in your controller to load the response,